IntelliTect/Coalesce/docs/modeling/model-components/data-sources.md

         - Numeric values will match exactly.
 Multiple comma-delimited values will create a filter that will match on any of the provided values.

 `ApplyListSearchTerm`
     Applies filters to the query based on the specified search term.
-See :ref:`Searching` for a detailed look at how searching works in Coalesce.
+See [[Search]](/modeling/model-components/attributes/search.md) for a detailed look at how searching works in Coalesce.

 `ApplyListSorting`
     If any client-specified sort orders are present, invokes `ApplyListClientSpecifiedSorting`.
 Otherwise, invokes `ApplyListDefaultSorting`.

 `ApplyListClientSpecifiedSorting`
     Applies sorting to the query based on sort orders specified by the client.
-If the client specified :code:`"none"` as the sort field, no sorting will take place.
+If the client specified `"none"` as the sort field, no sorting will take place.

 `ApplyListDefaultSorting`
-    Applies default sorting behavior to the query, including behavior defined with use of `[DefaultOrderBy]` in C# POCOs, as well as fallback sorting to :code:`"Name"` or primary key properties.
+    Applies default sorting behavior to the query, including behavior defined with use of `[DefaultOrderBy]` in C# POCOs, as well as fallback sorting to `"Name"` or primary key properties.

 ..
 TODO - need a centralized doc page about sorting in Coalesce.